lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 9.** *The young ravens cry.* The strange stories told by Jewish and Arabian writers, on the raven's cruelty to its young, in driving them out of their nests before they are quite able to provide for themselves, are entirely without foundation, as no bird is more careful of its young ones than the raven.
 To its habit of flying restlessly about in search of food to satisfy its own appetite and that of its young ones, may perhaps be traced the reason of its being selected by the sacred writers as an especial object of God's protecting care.— *W. Houghton, in "The Bible Educator."*

 **Verse 9.** *The young ravens cry.* While still unfledged the young ravens have a strange habit of falling out of their nests, and flapping their wings heavily to the ground.
-Next morning they are found by the shepherds sitting croaking on the ground beneath their former homes, and are then captured and taken away with comparative ease.— *J.G.
-Wood, in "The Illustrated Natural History,"* 1869.
+Next morning they are found by the shepherds sitting croaking on the ground beneath their former homes, and are then captured and taken away with comparative ease.— *J. G. Wood, in "The Illustrated Natural History,"* 1869.

 **Verse 9.** *The young ravens cry.* The evening proceedings and manoeuvres of the rooks are curious and amusing in the autumn.
 Just before dusk they return in long strings from the foraging of the day, and rendezvous by thousands over Selbourne down, where they wheel round in the air, and sport and dive in a playful manner, all the while exerting their voices, and making a loud cawing, which, being blended and softened by the distance that we at the village are below them, becomes a confused noise or chiding; or rather a pleasing murmur, very engaging to the imagination, and not unlike the cry of a pack of hounds in hollow, echoing woods, or the rushing of the wind in tall trees, or the tumbling of the tide upon a pebbly shore.
 When this ceremony is over, with the last gleam of day, they retire for the night to the deep beechen woods of Tisted and Ropley.
 We remember a little girl, who, as she was going to bed, use to remark on such all occurrence, in the true spirit of physico-theology, that the rooks were saying their prayers, and yet this child was much too young to be aware that the Scriptures had said of the Deity that *He feedeth the ravens that call upon him.* — *Gilbert White* (1720-1793), *in "The Natural History of Selborne."*